Skip to Content

 Do your callers use gender-free terms such as Larks and Robins?

-However, we stress that gendered terms in the context of contra and English country dance refer to a role—like an actor's role—not a person's actual gender.
+However, we stress that gendered terms in the context of contra dancing refer to a role—like an actor's role—not a person's actual gender.
 Persons of any sex or gender are welcome to dance any role.

 How should I dress?